neena-da/VBA-challenge/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+  * conditional formatting that will highlight positive change in green and negative change in red.

-### Solution - VBA Code Wall_Street_VBA_Exercise
+### Solution - VBA Code - Wall_Street_VBA_Exercise

 1. Define the variables as required and initialise variables as necessary
 ```